raynierarca11/textandtouch/README.md

 e
-another day, another to conquer the day.dsdsde e up skill and enjoy the present
+another day, another to conquer the day.dsdsde e up skill and enjoy the presentd

 enjoy the present and be productive